avoigtma/openshift-certmonger/README.md

 ## Custom Role

-In order to allow creation of the requests by any user, we establish a custom role within the tool namespace.
-That role (and role mapping) will allow any authenticated user to create a ConfigMap for a certificate request using the template within the tools namespace.
+In order to allow creation of the requests by any user, we establish a custom Role within the tool Namespace.
+That Role (and role mapping) will allow any authenticated user to only create a ConfigMap for a certificate request using the template within the tools Namespace.

-> Note: The role will allow any user to create other ConfigMaps as well, but only create, not list (determine) and not get their content.

 ```shell
 oc create -f openshift/role.certmonger.yaml